MansLikeNight/DRS-/PRODUCTION_DEPLOYMENT.md

 ## 🆘 Troubleshooting

 ### Fly.io build fails with mise invalid gzip header

-If your Fly.io deployment fails with errors like:
+If your Fly.io deployment or local mise install fails with errors like:

 ```
 mise failed to extract tar ... .tar.zst